spdx/cdx2spdx/README.md

 Although not tested, XML formats should work for CycloneDX and all supported SPDX files formats should work for the output file (e.g. tag/value, XLSX, XML, RDF/XML, YAML).

+### Dockerfile

+You can also use the included Dockerfile to run this tool using the following build commands.
+Please note that the input file names are hardcoded  as `cyclonedx.json` and `spdx.json` and should be changed according to the desired result.

+`docker build -t cdx2spdx .`

+`docker run -v <directory where cyclonedx.json is located>:/cdx2spdx/sboms  -it --rm cdx2spdx`

 ## Design and Implementation Notes

 The mappings from CycloneDX to SPDX can be found in the [SPDX-CycloneDX-Mapping Google Sheet](https://docs.google.com/spreadsheets/d/1PIiSYLJHlt8djG5OoOYniy_I-J31UMhBKQ62UUBHKVA/edit?usp=sharing).